This post was most recently updated on September 7th, 2020.Reading Time: 9 minutes.

 While the government apparently greatly dislikes dogs, most people seem to be fine with them.
 Some of the coolest moments were with Miina, either in the dog park or in the Mt.
 Royal park.

-Even some odd restaurants allowed dogs on their patios!
+Some odd restaurants even allowed dogs on their patios!

 Miina even made it to the wrap-up article of Valo’s year in Canada: